AcuGIS/GeoSuite/README.rst

 Support
 -------

-If you are having issues, please let us know.
+If you are having issues, create an issue on Github.
-We have a mailing list located at: project@google-groups.com

 License
 -------

-The project is licensed under the BSD license.
+GeoHelm is Free, Open Source software.